 - Your promise is usually enough as a deposit for a motorbike.

-- They even don’t ask to see your driving license (it happened only once out of 15 cases to us).
+- They don’t ask for driving license (it happened only once out of 15 cases).

-- Don’t look for the classic gas stations – look for homes with gasoline bottles in front of them.
-Locals will be always willing to help you.
+- Don’t look for the classic gas stations – look for homes with gasoline bottles.

 Food in Myanmar